Biaora: Climate

-Biaora has a humid subtropical climate, with three distinct seasons: summer, monsoon, and winter.
+Biaora has a humid subtropical climate, with three different seasons: summer, monsoon, and winter.
 Summers start in mid-March.
-The weather can be extremely hot in April and May, with daytime temperatures sometimes reaching 40 °C. Average summer temperatures may reach 36 to 39 C, but the humidity is very low.
+The weather can be extremely hot from April to May, with daytime temperatures sometimes reaching 45 to 48 °C. Average summer temperatures range from 36 to 39 C, with very low humidity.
 Winters are moderate and usually dry.
-Minimum temperatures can be as low as 4 to 6 C, with a normal winter range of 8 to 26 C. The monsoon season typically occurs from mid-June to mid-September, contributing 32 to 35 in of annual rains.
-Ninety-five per cent of the rain occurs during monsoon season.
+Minimum temperatures can be as low as 4 to 6 C, with a usual temperature range of 8 to 26 C. The monsoon season typically occurs from mid-June to mid-September, contributing 32 to 35 in of annual rainfall.
+About 95% of the rain occurs during the monsoon season.

 Demographics

-As of the 2011 Census of India, Biaora had a population of 49,093.
-Biaora has an average literacy rate of 75%, which is higher than the national average.
+As of the 2011 census of India, Biaora had a population of 49,093.
+The town has an average literacy rate of 75%, higher than the national average.
 Around 15% of the population is under six years of age.

-The population of Biaora in Madhya Pradesh is expected to be 72,240 by September 12, 2024.